tjelvar-olsson/tjelvar-olsson.github.io/_drafts/packaging-data-and-metadata-using-dtool.md

 3. Standardise the location and structure of data
 4. Provide metadata

-Getting a research group together and discussing these can lead to a much more coherent strategy to managing data.
+Getting a research group together and discussing these can lead to a more coherent strategy for managing data.
 However, the fourth principle presents a challenge in that there is not a perfect solution for packaging metadata with data.